 A keyword is a combination of words, in which the order will matter (as an aside, foreigners using accented words will face another challenge, for accented words are indexed separately from non-accented ones. e.g. “café” is not identical to “cafe” for a search engine).

 And keywords mean a lot, not just about what you are describing, but about what net users are searching, the problems they have, the solutions they are looking for and even who they are.
 Keywords will tell you a lot about your users/visitors.

 So now that we have taken all first 5 steps into account, it is now possible for us to work on building valuable content for our web pages and to focus on our visitors.
 We can split the latter into 3 different categories:

-- Your client/visitor understands his/her problem, and has identified a solution: detailed, straightforward product/solutions descriptions should be made available to address this requirement.
-Diagrams should be plentiful, descriptions should be clear, technical terms defined in a glossary.
-Interactive applications can also be developed so as to facilitate clients’ choices and search when there are many devices for instance,
+- Your client/visitor understands his/her problem and has identified a solution: detailed, straightforward product/solutions descriptions should be made available to address this requirement.
+Diagrams should be plentiful; descriptions should be clear, technical terms defined in a glossary.
+Interactive applications can also be developed to facilitate clients’ choices and search when there are many devices for instance,

 - Your client/visitor knows he has a problem but isn’t aware that a solution exists, in which case his/her point of entry will be the focus on the problem via a search engine.
 Your buyer or influencer will browse the web to find information relevant to his/her problem, and he/she will use the keywords that are relevant to this particular problem.
 Putting yourself in the shoes of your client/visitor will help you guess what these keywords could be,